yan-zaretskiy/eclair/README.md

 ## Inspecting results

 - Inside the `plotting` folder there is Python code that uses `ipywidgets` in a Jupyter notebook to load and display data from the MessagePack format.
 The `docs` folder contains a brief description of the MessagePack layout.
-The data is loaded in Python as a tree of nested dictionaries, so it's rather easy to inspect its contents manually.
-For this you'd only need to call the `load_summary(file_path)` method from the `data_manager.py` module.

 ## Inspecting results (web)